-The flu vaccine is produced by a number of private manufacturers and typically begins to ship to healthcare providers during August.
+The flu vaccine is produced by a number of private manufacturers and typically begins to ship to healthcare providers in August.
 However, there’s some evidence that it may not be advantageous to receive your vaccine this early.

 Side effects from the flu shot are typically mild and only last a few days.
-They can include:

 - redness, swelling, or soreness at the injection site